 The festival is presented by the Vancouver Moving Theatre in partnership with the Association of United Ukrainian Canadians and the Carnegie Community Centre.

 Festival Dates and Locations

-In 2020, the festival occurs from Wednesday, October 28th, to Sunday, November 8th.
+In 2020, the festival ran from Wednesday, October 28th, to Sunday, November 8th.
 Events are typically held throughout Vancouver’s Downtown Eastside.
-This year, because of the coronavirus pandemic, activities are happening either online or outdoors.
+This past year, because of the coronavirus pandemic, most (but not all) activities happened online.